mihranrazaa/Knobble/Journal.md

 - Learning more CAD
 - Can't find Symbols and Footprints for the blutooth module.
 - Changed some plan and removed RTL-SDR and radio option for V1.
+- Tired can't find all the footprints, it will be more complex creating whole footprint...